devuri/rdx-release-deployer-action/README.md

 In this example, the workflow triggers on closed pull requests and can also be manually triggered via the GitHub Actions tab.
 It uses the `google-github-actions/release-please-action` to manage releases and then runs the custom deployer action if releases are created.

+## Important Note

+1. **Build Directory**: The `path` input (default `build/trunk/`) specifies the directory from which files will be copied to the remote server using `rsync`.
+Ensure that your build process outputs the necessary files to this directory, or adjust the `path` input accordingly to match your build output location.

+2. **Rsync `--delete` Option**: The `--delete` option in the `switches` input is used to keep the remote directory in sync with the local build directory by deleting files on the remote server that no longer exist locally.
+This can be dangerous as it may result in the deletion of important files or content on the server, such as user-uploaded images or other assets.
+Use this option with caution to avoid unintended data loss.
+Consider excluding directories that should not be deleted by adding them to the `--exclude` list in the `switches` input.

 ## How It Works

 1. **Setup Environment**: The action sets up the necessary environment, including PHP and Node.js.